shuup/shuup/README.rst

 * `Shuup Yaml <https://github.com/shuup/shuup-yaml>`__.
 Import categories, manufacturers and products to Shuup.
 * `Shuup Mailchimp <https://github.com/shuup/shuup-mailchimp>`__.
 Mailchimp integration for Shuup.

-Purpose of these addons is to demonstrate how to build simple addons to extend Shuup.
-For more here are some useful links to learn more about how to extend Shuup.
+The purpose of these addons, is to demonstrate how to build other simple addons to extend Shuup.
+To learn more, here are some useful links about how to extend Shuup.

 * `Provides system <https://shuup.readthedocs.io/en/latest/ref/provides.html>`__.
 * `Core settings <https://shuup.readthedocs.io/en/latest/api/shuup.core.html#module-shuup.core.settings>`__.